f-lsq/climb-router/readme.md

 ## Overview
-Climboko aims to be an alternative to major climbing websites such as TheCrag and MountainProject, providing users with a simplified way to search for information on their favourite climbing spots.
+ClimbDoko aims to be an alternative to major climbing websites such as TheCrag and MountainProject, providing users with a simplified way to search for information on their favourite climbing spots.

 ### Home Page
 The home page contains a catch phrase that entices users who visits the webpage.
 It aims to redirect the users to the route map page with one click.